-Gerontologists say research and data should drive policy, budget decisionsNovember 19th, 2012 in Health /
+Gerontologists say research and data should drive policy, budget decisionsNovember 19, 2012 in Medicine & Health / Health

 America's top authorities on aging spent the last week at The Gerontological Society of America's Annual Scientific Meeting in San Diego detailing workable solutions to the challenges presented by a rapidly aging population, including the demand for affordable health care, high rates of disease, and retirement security.